What is the Law of Diminishing Marginal Utility?

 John is extremely hungry and goes to a restaurant that offers a buffet.
 He loads up his plate with food and starts eating.
 The amount of satisfaction gained by John from a plate of food is directly proportional to John’s hunger level.
 Therefore, the first plate of food will give John more satisfaction (utility) than the second plate of food, which in turn will give John more satisfaction than the third plate of food.

-The situation above occurs because each plate of food fills John up and reduces his hunger level.
+The situation above occurs because each plate of food reduces John’s hunger level.
 The reduction in hunger level results in less satisfaction from the plate of food being consumed.
 Each plate of food fills John up and thus lessens the amount of satisfaction he will get from the plates of food that follow.
 Mathematically, it can be represented by the following table:

 Graphical Representation of the Law of Diminishing Marginal Utility